decentralized-identity/faq/docs/spec.md

 ##### What is a DID? 🟢

-> In short, it's an address on the internet that someone called a **subject** (you, a company, a device) can "own" and control directly, like a username but randomly generated.
-It can be used to find a connected "DID document" which is like a business card, providing extra information for finding or contacting or checking the signatures of that subject; that subject can update or remove that "listing" over time, directly.
+> In short, it's an address on the internet that someone called a **subject**
+> (you, a company, a device) can "own" and control directly, like a username but
+> randomly generated.
+It can be used to find a connected "DID document" which is

-These  identifiers are called "decentralized" because each is registered and resolved on autonomous "namespaces" (see below), which are often closely coupled to specific public-readable DLTs like blockchains or DAGs that, by publishing addressing records immutably, function as "verifiable data registries" for their specific kind of identifiers.
-The most general category, though, is "VDR" because these do not necessarily have to take the form of blockchains, clouds, networks, or anything else-- a VDR could be paper-based and still decentralized!
-(We would have to name it after Jorge Luis Borges if we made such a registry.)
+> like a business card, providing extra information for finding or contacting or
+> checking the signatures of that subject; that subject can update or remove
+> that "listing" over time, directly.

+These  identifiers are called "decentralized" because each is registered and resolved on autonomous "namespaces" that are not centrally administered.
+The relative degree of autonomy (i.e., what stops a human or non-human actor from registering their own identifier there under their own control) might vary, and there might be trusted intermediaries or friction-points to reduce abuse, but all [[ref:DID]] systems are substantially more decentralized than traditional, heirarchical systems like the KMS heirarchies of, say, [[ref:X.509]] systems.

 > Strictly speaking, a DID is a string that functions as an address, but sometimes people might use the term to refer both to the DID and the DID Document that you get when you use a "DID Method" to resolve it.
 A DID without a DID Document is like a dead end!

+##### What is a Verifiable Data Registry?

+A VDR is a general term for ways data can be verifiably registered.
+VDRs can be thought of as abstractions of the publishing functions of some kind of decentralized registry: the entire readable/referenceable corpus of things published by, say, a blockchain is a VDR "on" that blockchain.
+The most common and commonly-discussed VDRs are in fact by-products (or products) of public-readable [[ref:DLTs]] like blockchains or [[ref:DAGs]] that, by publishing addressing records immutably, function as "verifiable data registries" for a specific kind of identifiers.
+In principle, however, the umbrella category of "VDRs" does not necessarily have to take the form of blockchains, clouds, networks, or anything else-- a VDR could be paper-based and still decentralized!
+(We would have to name it after Jorge Luis Borges if we made such a registry.)

 ##### What is a DID "prefix"? 🟢

-Each DID is prefixed with a reference to, and only guaranteed to useful, meaningful, and reliable within, one DID namespace.
+Each [[ref:DID]] is prefixed with a reference to, and only guaranteed to useful, meaningful, and reliable within, one DID namespace.
 If you come across a DID in the wild, this prefix makes it easy to identify its origin and where to go to "use" it for fetching a DID Document.
 A DID from the Sovrin network, for